‘Rolling Thunder’ Nets Big Bucks, Few Arrests for South Carolina Cops

 But the vast majority of drivers caught in the operation’s dragnet weren’t felons, according to a recent investigation by WSPA-TV, the local CBS affiliate.
 Last October, officers searched 171 cars, wrote more than 300 speeding tickets, and issued 1,300 traffic citations in just four days.

 Out of more than 1,000 vehicles stopped, only 34 people were charged with a crime.
 Last year’s Operation Rolling Thunder netted only a single felony conviction and seven felony arrests; two of those cases have already been dismissed.

 Boosting Police Budgets

-According to the Institute for Justice’s report, “Policing for Profit,” South Carolina merited a D+ for its abysmal civil forfeiture laws.
-In South Carolina, the government only needs to show probable cause that the property is related to a crime to subject it to civil forfeiture.
+According to a report by the Institute for Justice, “Policing for Profit,” South Carolina merited a D+ for its abysmal civil forfeiture laws.
+In South Carolina, the government need only show probable cause to believe the property is related to a crime to subject it to civil forfeiture.
 To put that in perspective, more than 40 other states require more evidence for civil forfeiture cases.

 Nick Sibilla (firstname.lastname@example.org) is communications associate at the Institute for Justice.

 “Policing for Profit: The Abuse of Civil Asset Forfeiture,” Institute for Justice: http://heartland.org/policy-documents/policing-profit-abuse-civil-asset-forfeiture